InsultingPros/AcediaCore/docs/objects.md

 ```

 > **NOTE:** For `string`s the role of boxes and references is performed by
-> `Text` and `MutableText` classes that are discussed separately.
+> `Text` and `MutableText` classes that are discussed elsewhere.

 ### Actor references with `NativeActorRef`

 As was explained in [safety rules](./safety.md), storing references to actors
-inside objects is a bad idea.
+directly inside objects is a bad idea.
-Actor boxes and references provide us with a safe way to do that:
+The safe way to do it are *actor references*:
+`ActorRef` for Acedia's actors and `NativeActorRef` for any kind of actors.
+Actor returned by their `Get()` method is guaranteed to be safe to use:

 ```unrealscript
 class MyObject extends AcediaObject;